Heesunni/grafana_loki-_prometheus/README.md

-# Grafana Loki Prometheus
+# Grafana Loki Prometheus (English Version)

 ## Project Overview

 This project focuses on implementing monitoring and logging using **Grafana**, **Loki**, and **Prometheus**.
 It provides efficient solutions for data visualization and logging, enabling real-time monitoring of application status.

+This project is developed based on and inspired by the [grafana-prometheus-rdbms](https://github.com/solo5star/grafana-prometheus-rdbms) source.

 ---

 ## Key Features

 1. **Grafana Dashboard**

    - Real-time data visualization
    - Customizable widgets and charts
-   - Supports integration with various data sources
+   - Integration with various data sources

 2. **Logging with Loki**

-   - Aggregates logs in distributed environments
+   - Aggregated logging in distributed environments
-   - Simple and fast log queries
+   - Fast and simple log queries

 3. **Metric Collection with Prometheus**

    - Collects metrics from applications and servers
-   - Configurable alerts and notifications
+   - Configurable alerts and notification system

 4. **Exporter Integration**

-   - **mysqld_exporter**: Collects MySQL database metrics
+   - **mysqld\_exporter**: Collects MySQL database metrics
-   - **node_exporter**: Collects server and system metrics
+   - **node\_exporter**: Collects server and system metrics
-   - **promtail**: Integrates with Loki for log collection and forwarding
+   - **promtail**: Collects and forwards logs to Loki

 ---